- eZone Newsletter

 - Team #4: Robert Saurer and Karl Ames

 With an over-arching goal of sending the most competitive teams as possible to the tournament, all members of past rosters have been notified that there will be a different approach to team selection this year.

-Attendance at one of the Open Play sessions is mandatory and it is each individual’s attendance and on-field performance that will carry the most weight in the team selection process.
+Attendance at the Open Play on April 15 is mandatory and it is each individual’s attendance and on-field performance that will carry the most weight in the team selection process.
 While there are active members of the board taking on the role of captain, the decision-making process and approach as to who makes each roster will be left solely to the discretion of the respective team captains, acting solely as captains.
 Each set of captains has been instructed that the creation of competitive, well-rounded teams should guide them in the selection process.

-While rosters will be announced May 1st, all teams will have the opportunity to reevaluate their rosters after June, allowing for changes to be made, if necessary, based on the performance and commitment shown by the individuals on each roster.
+After rosters are announced, all teams will have the opportunity to reevaluate their rosters, allowing for changes to be made, if necessary, based on the performance and commitment shown by the individuals on each roster.
 A limited number of additions to the rosters will be permitted in the event that there are injuries or if new talent in the fall proves to be convincingly deserving of a roster spot that would result in a necessary enhancement of the team’s ability to perform.

-If you have any questions or concerns, feel free to contact Henry, Director of Tournament Play at firstname.lastname@example.org.
+If you have any questions or concerns, feel free to contact Kim Herrig, Director of Player Development and Travel Teams at firstname.lastname@example.org.